Created before Nov 2016

 Lloyds Banking Group Plc was formed on the 19th of January 2009 after Lloyds TSB acquired HBOS.
 The group is currently the largest retail bank in the United Kingdom with over 30 million customers.
-The banking group operates under numerous brands such as Lloyds Bank, Bank of Scotland, Scottish Widows, Halifax, and a range of distribution channels.
+The banking group operates under numerous brands such as Lloyds Bank, Scottish Widows, Halifax, and via a range of distribution channels.

 25 Gresham Street

 EC2V 7HN London

 listed on London Stock Exchange & NYSE Euronext

 In October 2008, as part of the government bailout, the British government took a 43.4% stake in Lloyds.
 The process of returning Lloyds to the private sector began in September 2013 and was completed in May 2017.
 The bank's current share holder structure can be accessed here.

 Related Dodgy Deals